DavyJonesLocker/party_foul/README.md

   # The names of the HTTP headers to not report
   config.filtered_http_headers = ['Cookie']

-  # The OAuth token for the account that will be opening the issues on Github
+  # The OAuth token for the account that is opening the issues on Github
   config.oauth_token        = 'abcdefgh1234567890'

   # The API endpoint for Github.
 Unless you are hosting a private